unixpickle/attention/README.md

 If I add an algorithm, I will list it here.

- * [Soft-alignments](https://arxiv.org/abs/1409.0473) - attention traditionally used for machine translation.
+ * [Soft alignments](https://arxiv.org/abs/1409.0473) - attention traditionally used for machine translation.